MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Ambushes (EMP disables your vehicle to be robbed)
 - Theft (up to half money total in your wallet)
 - Bullet damage at the worst possible moment (bullet damage is explosive knocks to jbeams/ physics based collision damage)
+- Intimidation
+- The Bolides want their Cut

 Every run carries risk.

 The Bolides are a roaming crime gang led by **Bonito Bolide**.

+Bonito Bolide is the founder of **Bolide Motors** and the unseen head of the Bolides crime network.

+Publicly, he is known as an industrialist with property holdings in Italy and interests in high-performance vehicle manufacturing.
+Privately, his fortune is reinforced through organised criminal operations targeting high-value transport and emerging career operators.

+If you are making money on the road, Bonito Bolide is already aware of you.

-**Bolides employ custom AI switching based on forward thinking (what upcoming terrain/obstacles/courners look like)**.
+**Custom AI switching Behaviours based on forward thinking**.
-The Bolides employ a custom lua trigger based ai switching mode to enable for example safe downhill chases and better safe corner speeds while still preserving good top speed.
-Essentially the Bolides will be better drivers than one set ai mode, i intend to keep refining this aspect of the mod.
+The Bolides use a custom lua trigger based ai switching to enable for example safe downhill chases and better safe corner speeds while still preserving good top speed.
+Essentially the Bolides will be better drivers and i intend to keep refining this aspect of the mod.

 They take interest in anyone who appears to be building a future across:
 - West Coast USA
 - Italy
 - Utah
-- The Gap
-- Any other career-enabled RLS BeamNG map
+- Any career-enabled RLS BeamNG map

 If you look profitable, you look like a target.

 Players can:
 - Defend their cargo (EMP and pistol)
 - Protect their earnings
-- Turn the tables (take back robbed amounts plus gain extra money, ammo and EMP charges
+- Turn the tables (take back robbed amounts plus extra money, ammo and EMP charges

 Weapons and equipment may be obtained from the Bolides themselves, including:
 - EMP and charges